robdekort/dotfiles/readme.md

 4. Run the `install.sh` script
 5. Login to all the things
 6. Restore settings for apps by running `mackup restore`
-7. Install remaining apps from the MAS using the purchases page
-8. Restart Mac to make sure everything works
+7. Restart Mac to make sure everything works

 ## Inspired by...
 This is forked and 100% inspired by the brilliant [Duncan](https://github.com/damcclean/dotfiles).